schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Wheeled Putting

-A secondary education teacher affords a misery at a auditorium.
+A secondary education teacher affords a misery at an auditorium.

 ## Pathos